rahulrkr08/gh-aws-deploy/README.md

-# Github Actions for Amazon ECR
+# Github Actions for Amazon Web Services

 To set this up, create a new IAM user with access to ECR (e.g. with the AmazonEC2ContainerRegistryFullAccess policy).
 Then, add the following secrets to your GitHub project:

 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY`
+* `AWS_REGION`

 ## login